Student Research Grants

 Expectations and Requirements:

-- Awardees will be expected to present their results at the annual Tarleton Student Research Symposium and are encouraged to present at other, off-campus venues.
+- Awardees will be expected to present their results at the annual Tarleton Student Research and Creative Activity Symposium and are encouraged to present at other, off-campus venues.
 Student Travel Grants are available for these venues.

 - Students must access their funds by working through their faculty mentor and departmental administrative assistant.